marcelkliemannel/text-case-converter/README.md

 <!-- Main dependency -->
 <dependency>
     <groupId>dev.turingcomplete</groupId>
-    <artifactId>test-case-converter</artifactId>
+    <artifactId>text-case-converter</artifactId>
     <version>2.0.0</version>
 </dependency>

 <!-- Optional: Kotlin extensions -->
 <dependency>
     <groupId>dev.turingcomplete</groupId>
-    <artifactId>test-case-converter-kotlin-extension</artifactId>
+    <artifactId>text-case-converter-kotlin-extension</artifactId>
     <version>2.0.0</version>
 </dependency>
 ```

 ## General Concept

-The foundation of this library are two interfaces:
+The foundation of this library consists of two interfaces:

 - A single text case is represented by the interface `dev.turingcomplete.textcaseconverter.TextCase`.
 It provides meta information (e.g., `title()` and `example()`) and, through several variations of `convert*()` methods, the ability to convert a text to or from that text case.
-- The interface `dev.turingcomplete.textcaseconverter.WordsSplitter` which defines an utility that splits a text into a list of words.
+- The interface `dev.turingcomplete.textcaseconverter.WordsSplitter` defines a utility that splits a text into a list of words.

-Generally, we must understand that a text case converter works on a list of words, not on raw text.
+Generally, we must understand that a text case converter works on a list of words that are not raw text.
 This is because each text case puts the words of a text together in a different way.
-However, in a raw text it is not machine-visible where a word starts and ends without an additional `WordsSplitter`.
-For example, in `foo bar baz` the start/end would be defined by a space, but in `fooBarBaz` it would be defined by the case change.
+However, raw text is not machine-visible where a word starts and ends without an additional `WordsSplitter`.
+For example, in `foo bar baz` the start/end would be defined by a space, but in `fooBarBaz` it would be determined by the case change.

 The library has several built-in implementations of both interfaces in the classes `StandardTextCases` and `StandardWordsSplitters` to cover the most common text cases and ways of splitting a text into words (see next chapters).